Should you go to the emergency room or urgent care?

 The difference between 24-hour urgent care near me and the ER

 Urgent care is a very efficient way of getting immediate medical attention.
 It also offers far more resources than your primary care physician.
 Here are situations when you should visit 24-hour urgent care:

 - for those times when you can’t see your regular doctor (e.g., during nights, weekends, and holidays

 Urgent care can assist with all routine medical care intended to diagnose, treat, or cure an illness.
 Urgent care doctors can perform blood tests, treat minor fractures, stitch up minor cuts, and treat earaches and headaches.
-An urgent care clinic can provide:
+An urgent care clinic can provide the following:

 - IV therapy fluids

 They also offer services that are specifically designed for kids and women.